-After a four-month refurbishment in 2015, British Airways’ transformed it’s business and first class lounge at Singapore’s Changi Airport.
-The centrepiece of the new British Airways Singapore Lounge is the Concorde Bar which is my number two choice of lounge at Changi airport.
-If you want access, you need to be flying BA in First Class or you must hold a Concorde Room card.
+After a four-month refurbishment in 2015, British Airways’ transformed its business and first class lounge at Singapore’s Changi Airport.
+The centerpiece of the new British Airways Singapore Lounge is the Concorde Bar which is my number two choice of lounge at Changi airport.
+If you want access, you need to be flying BA in First Class, or you must hold a Concorde Room card.

-The Concorde Bar borrows uses the same Concorde Room brand as the airline’s flagship London Heathrow lounges.
-In my opinion with is the best lounge, or mini lounge in Changi Airport and is far superior to the BA lounge mentioned above.
+The Concorde Bar borrows and uses the same Concorde Room brand as the airline’s flagship London Heathrow lounges.
+In my opinion with is the best lounge, or mini lounge in Changi Airport, and is far superior to the BA lounge mentioned above.

-While not a full-on lounge and dining area like the elite Concorde Rooms at London and New York, the Concorde Bar draws is similar, if smaller, in design and style.
-Entry is restricted to the most elite luxury travellers who are travelling in first class as well as Executive Club Gold Concorde Room Card-holders plus invitation-only Executive Club Premier members.
-Designed to be a sanctuary for first class passengers you can only get in using a passcode, or via the attendant who greets you on arrival and will open the door.
+While not a full-on lounge and dining area like the elite Concorde Rooms in London and New York, the Concorde Bar draws is similar, if smaller, in design and style.
+Entry is restricted to the most elite luxury travellers who are traveling in first class as well as Executive Club Gold Concorde Room Card-holders plus invitation-only Executive Club Premier members.
+Designed to be a sanctuary for first class passengers, you can only get in using a passcode or via the attendant who greets you on arrival and will open the door.
 This keeps the lounge exclusive for those in the know.

 3. The British Airways Singapore Lounge